-Titled “Our Mountains Our Journey”, the students participate in a range of challenging activities in the Alexandra – Eildon region of central Victoria.
+Titled “Our Mountains Our Journey”, the students participated in a range of challenging activities in the Alexandra – Eildon region of central Victoria.
 Activities include: camping, bushwalking, rafting and cycling.

 The expedition provides the platform for participation in the two-year Alice Sloan Youth Leadership program.

-Following completion of the 10-day expedition, students are invited to participate in a range of leadership activities over the final two years of their secondary schooling.
+On completion of the 10-day expedition, students were invited to participate in a range of leadership activities over the final two years of their secondary schooling.

-Designed to foster personal development and leadership skills, the students take part in fundraising, peer support, volunteer work and public speaking
+Designed to foster personal development and leadership skills, the students took part in fundraising, peer support, volunteer work and public speaking

 OUTDOOR EDUCATION AND PLAY PROGRAMS